alexdmacon/task-mp3/README.md

 <!-- I think we could put this user story in the summary around here, right before the link:

-Our final user story looked like this:
+"Our final user story looked like this:
 - As a bored person,
 - I want a task or activity to do and a video that will show me how to do it,
-- So that I won’t be bored anymore.
+- So that I won’t be bored anymore."

+I think we might also want just one two lines here in the summary that just directly say what our app is and does.
+Something like this:

+"To solve that bored person's problem, we created Task.mp4.
+Our app first asks the user for a type of activity they might be interested in doing.
+Are they interested in cooking or in music?
+Doing something social or something creative?
+Based on the user's choice, Task.mp4 will then recommend a suitable task and generate a YouTube video that shows the user how to get started doing that task.
+With Task.mp4, no one ever has to be bored again."

 -->